foobacca/reduce-django-page-size/pagesize-notes.md

 image-diet

 - https://github.com/samastur/image-diet
+- PIL is great, but images are really not optimised
 - if you're using easy_thumbnails, it just works (tm)
 - saves 1/3 to 1/2 of file size while not visibly different